DrugPilot: LLM-based Parameterized Reasoning Agent for Drug Discovery: Methods

-The TCDD simulates real-world conversations between users and AI systems in the field of drug discovery, comprising various scenarios such as single-turn, multi-turn, error correction, and memory pool updates.
+The TCDD simulates real-world conversations between users and AI systems in the area of drug discovery, comprising various scenarios such as single-turn, multi-turn, error correction, and memory pool updates.
 It has a total of 2,800 instruction samples, 2500 for training and 300 for testing, with the ShareGPT format, which is originally designed for multi-turn dialogue.
 This format supports LLMs in interacting with external services and thus is particularly suitable for drug discovery tasks characterized by multi-turn workflows and tool calling.
-Table~\ref{tab:tool_mapping} shows the basic information of the eight drug discovery tools in the TCDD, containing their names, input/output parameter structures, data sources, and the specific quantities of samples for different dialogue patterns in the training set.
+Fig.~\ref{fig:sharegpt}e shows the basic information of the eight drug discovery tools in the TCDD, containing their names, input/output parameter structures, data sources, and the specific quantities of samples for different dialogue patterns in the training set.

 Since the interaction with the memory pool requires formalized parameters, the samples are categorized into two types based on whether the memory pool mechanism is employed.
-Figure~\ref{fig:sharegpt} illustrates a single-turn dialogue example using the \texttt{drug\_property} tool to predict the aqueous solubility of a given drug.
+Fig.~\ref{fig:sharegpt}a and Fig.~\ref{fig:sharegpt}b illustrates examples of both types of dialogues using the \texttt{drug\_property} tool to predict the aqueous solubility of a given drug.
 Each sample consists of three components: conversation, system instructions, and tools, with variations in the conversation portion between the two sample types.
-The conversation segment includes: \begin{enumerate} \item Human: The user inputs a natural language description of the drug discovery task; \item Function Call: The LLM generates the tool calling information in JSON format, specifying the tool name and corresponding parameters; \item Observation: The tool is called and the execution result is returned; \item LLM: The LLM generates a response integrating the observation and task objectives. \end{enumerate} The system section guides the LLM to execute tool calling and return results in a standardized format (see Figure~\ref{fig:system_prompt} for details).
+The conversation segment includes: \begin{enumerate} \item Human: The user inputs a natural language description of the drug discovery task; \item Function Call: The LLM generates the tool calling information in JSON format, specifying the tool name and corresponding parameters; \item Observation: The tool is called and the execution result is returned; \item LLM: The LLM generates a response integrating the observation and task objectives. \end{enumerate} The system section guides the LLM to execute tool calling and return results in a standardized format.
 The tools section provides essential information about the available tools, including: function names and descriptions, acceptable parameters with types and descriptions, and required parameters.

 During the development of TCDD, we designed single-turn/multi-turn dialogue patterns, diversified user query expressions, and varied drug molecule types to enhance performance.
 Approximately 50\% of the samples consist of single-turn dialogues with complete instructions, establishing fundamental tool calling rules and memory pool retrieval mechanisms.
 The remaining samples simulate complex multi-turn dialogues reflecting real-world workflows, including multi-turn tasks (30\%) and parameter error scenarios (20\%).
 For instance, in a typical drug optimization workflow, the system first generates molecular candidates based on inhibitory concentrations against specific cell types, then predicts drug properties (e.g., solubility), evaluates drug-target binding affinity, and finally refines the candidates.
 Such workflows require the model to integrate intermediate results from prior steps, efficiently extract parameters using the memory pool, and handle error propagation when tool failures occur.
 For common user input issues such as missing or misspelled parameters, the tool calling returns observations containing specific error messages.
 Corresponding samples in the dataset train the LLM to accurately discern user intent and interact appropriately based on tool specifications and observations.